English I (101H)

-English I (101H) English I integrates writing, grammar and usage, speaking and listening.
+English I integrates writing, grammar and usage, speaking and listening.
 It includes reading a variety of literary genres: short stories, novels, poetry, drama, and nonfiction.
 It also emphasizes oral and written response to literature.
 Writing activities include descriptive, narrative, informational, and persuasive compositions in addition to written responses to literature.
 Vocabulary development, reference tools, critical thinking, and cooperative learning activities are used to enhance learning.

-* All policies in the student handbook will be strictly followed in our classroom.
+Classroom Behavior * All policies in the student handbook will be strictly followed in our classroom.

 a) Respect yourself, fellow students, and teacher

-d) Respect time (Don’t waste it)
+c) Respect time (Don’t waste it)

-e) Respect property.
+d) Respect property.
 You are borrowing some of this property from a friend - our school

 Keys to Success